rancher/elemental-toolkit/docs/content/en/docs/Examples/creating_bootable_images.md

 All the method above imply that the image generated will be the booting one, there are however several configuration entrypoint that you should keep in mind while building the image:

 - Everything under `/system/oem` will be loaded during the various stage (boot, network, initramfs).
-You can check [here](https://github.com/rancher/elemental-toolkit/tree/e411d8b3f0044edffc6fafa39f3097b471ef46bc/packages/cloud-config/oem) for the `cOS` defaults.
+You can check [here](https://github.com/rancher/elemental-toolkit/tree/e411d8b3f0044edffc6fafa39f3097b471ef46bc/packages/cloud-config/oem) for the `Elemental` defaults.
 See `00_rootfs.yaml` to customize the booting layout.
 - `/etc/cos/bootargs.cfg` contains the booting options required to boot the image with GRUB
 - `/etc/cos-upgrade-image` contains the default upgrade configuration for recovery and the booting system image